SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 ```

 To derive the private key and address from a mnemonic it is not enough to create the `HDNode` ([Hierarchical Deterministic Node](https://en.bitcoin.it/wiki/Deterministic_wallet#Type_2:_Hierarchical_deterministic_wallet)).
-The same mnemonic can be used for different blockchains (it's originally a Bitcoin standard), and the node with Ethereum information is under [`ethers.utils.defaultPath`](https://docs.ethers.io/v5/single-page/#/v5/api/utils/hdnode/-%23-hdnodes--defaultpath).
+The same mnemonic can be used for different blockchains (it's originally a Bitcoin standard), and the node with Syscoin information is under [`ethers.utils.defaultPath`](https://docs.ethers.io/v5/single-page/#/v5/api/utils/hdnode/-%23-hdnodes--defaultpath).

 ```js
     const l1Wallet = new ethers.Wallet(privateKey, l1RpcProvider)